 - Fenghuang is a unique, cute city that has become a favorite of volunteers that visit, even during the holiday.
-It's a village water town so incredibly dreamy.
+It's a village water town so incredibly dreamy and picturesque.
 Don't forget to get a flower crown while visiting!

 - Huangshan is your go to area if you love to hike.
 There's the Yellow Mountains to fill your days and also surrounding villages at the base.